andrewtisc/fitness-app/README.md

 # fitness-app

 ## Description
-This is an iOS fitness app for customized workouts!
+This is an iOS fitness app for customized workouts.

-### Just testing switching between git branches
+Currenty in the process of building out a functional UI skeleton.
+Next step is building the python backend, then making the UI pretty.
+Then testing and publishing.